top of page

 Button - SBBC Award2.jpg

-Young Moviemakers was recognized as a Top 5 BC Community Builder in the Small Business BC Awards!
-This honour reflects our commitment to empowering young filmmakers and making a positive impact in the community.
+Young Moviemakers was recognized as a Top 5 BC Community Builder in the Small Business BC Awards.
+This honour celebrates our dedication to supporting youth in film, nurturing creativity, and strengthening community connections through storytelling.
+Being named among BC’s leading community builders reflects the impact of our programs and our ongoing commitment to empowering young filmmakers and creating meaningful opportunities for young voices to thrive.

 Screen Shot 2021-08-26 at 2.13.01 PM.png

-Young Moviemakers were invited to The Kid Carson Show on Z95.3FM, Vancouver’s biggest radio show, to discuss our programs and their positive impact on the community.
+Young Moviemakers was invited to The Kid Carson Show on Z95.3FM, Vancouver’s biggest radio show, to share more about our programs and the positive impact they have on youth and the community.
+During the segment, we highlighted how our workshops empower young filmmakers, build confidence through storytelling, and create meaningful creative opportunities for diverse young voices across British Columbia.

 BC Award Button.jpg

-Young Moviemakers was recognized by the Province of British Columbia with the BC Job Maker award, highlighting its contributions to youth employment and creative education in the film industry.
+Young Moviemakers was recognized by the Province of British Columbia with the BC Job Maker Award, celebrating our contributions to youth employment and creative education.
+This honour highlights the impact of our programs in creating meaningful opportunities for young people, building workplace skills, and supporting emerging talent in the film industry.
+We are proud to help youth launch creative careers and gain real-world experience.

 vancouver-is-awesome-845x321.jpeg

-Young Moviemakers alumni Esabella Strickland was recognized by Vancouver Is Awesome for winning a $250,000 U.S. prize in an international screenwriting contest, highlighting her exceptional talent and creativity.
+Young Moviemakers alumni Esabella Strickland was recognized by Vancouver Is Awesome after winning a $250,000 U.S. prize in an international screenwriting contest.
+The feature spotlights her exceptional talent, creativity, and dedication to storytelling.
+Esabella’s success is an inspiring example of young filmmakers achieving global recognition and reflects the power of nurturing emerging voices through mentorship, training, and creative opportunities.

 CBC.webp